TasosPat/TasosPat/README.md

 - A solo project built during the final weeks to showcase my end-to-end development skills
 - A collaborative group project built with a small team during the course

-I'm also working on new projects to demonstrate my skills in real-world scenarios — stay tuned!

 ## 🧰 Tech Stack

 - **Languages:** JavaScript, HTML, CSS